michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0014.md

 - n: a state of being confined (usually for a short time)
 - n: a punishment in which a student must stay at school after others have gone home
 ### Family
+- detention: detentions+
-detention: detentions+;detain: detained, detainee, detaining, detainment, detains, detention;detainee: detainees;detainment: detainments
+- detain: detained, detainee, detaining, detainment, detains, detention
+- detainee: detainees
+- detainment: detainments
 ### Examples
 - Dahlin’s first project was a report denouncing the existence of an illegal nationwide network of secret detention facilities called “black jails”.
 - Officials from the Donald W. Wyatt Detention Facility, which was holding Morales, did not respond to requests for comment.